Phileosopher/commonplace/bible-2_historical.md

 4. Recheb and Baanah kill Ish-bosheth, David kills Recheb and Baanah when they come to him with his head
 5. David is anointed king of all Israel, David conquers Jerusalem, David's family grows, David makes two victories over the Philistines
 6. David fetches the ark, Uzzah dies and it stays at Obed-edom for 3 months, ark brought to Jerusalem and David dances, Michal has contempt for David (1 Chronicles 13, 15)
-7. David wants to build a temple for God, God makes a covenant with David, David's prayer of thanksgiving (1 Chronicles 17)
+7. David wants to build a Temple for God, God makes a covenant with David, David's prayer of thanksgiving (1 Chronicles 17)
 8. David defeats the Philistines, Moabites, Hadadezer, and Arameans, David dedicates the spoils and gifts from King Toi to the Lord, list of David's officers  (1 Chronicles 18)
 9. David shows favor to Jonathan's son Mephibosheth
 10. Ammonite king disrespects David's messengers, David defeats Ammon and Aram (1 Chronicles 19)